-Digital Signature vs. Electronic Signature: Understanding the Differences of Online Signature/e Signature
+Digital Signature vs. Electronic Signature

 In today’s fast-paced digital world, the use of signatures has evolved from traditional pen and paper to electronic formats.
 Two common terms that often emerge in discussions about online signatures are “digital signature” and “electronic signature.”
 While these terms are sometimes used interchangeably, it is important to understand that they have distinct differences.
 In this article, we will delve into the variance between online signature i.e. digital signature and electronic signature, highlighting their unique characteristics and applications.

-1. Defining Digital Signatures:
+Defining Digital Signatures

 Digital signatures refer to a cryptographic mechanism that ensures the authenticity, integrity, and non-repudiation of digital documents or transactions.
 They are based on public-key cryptography, where a unique pair of cryptographic keys, including a private key and a public key, is used.
 The private key is securely held by the signer, while the public key is distributed to verify the signature.

-2. Understanding Electronic Signature:
+Understanding Electronic Signature

 An electronic signature, on the other hand, has a broader scope and encompasses a variety of methods used to indicate consent or approval electronically.
 Unlike digital signatures, electronic signature do not rely on cryptographic techniques for authentication.
 Instead, they can take various forms, such as a scanned image of a handwritten signature, a typed name, or even a checkbox indicating agreement.